Dubz/unifi-utils/README.md

 * scp (copies certificate files to CloudKey)

 # INSTALLATION
+1. As always, create a backup of your CloudKey.
+I am not responsible if you mess it up.
 1. Generate an SSH key pair for your server/CloudKey
 1. Place the public key on your CloudKey
 1. Add an entry to your server's ~/.ssh/config file
-1. Place the unifi_ssl_cron.sh file on your server
+1. Place the unifi_ssl_cron.sh file on your server (wherever you'd like)
-1. Edit the variables at the top to suit your needs
+1. Edit the variables at the top of the script to suit your needs
 1. Run the script to verify operation
 1. Add a cron entry to run unifi_ssl_cron.sh after certbot (ex.
 5 minutes after)